-Patricia Barry Levy is an artist who lives on the edge of the prairie grasslands that begin just east of her home near Denver, with the Rocky Mountains rising up nearby to the west.
-She was born in Schwäbisch Hall, Germany in 1949, and after many early childhood moves settled in Colorado at the age of 12.
+Patricia Barry Levy is a visual artist who lives on the edge of the prairie grasslands that begin just east of her home near Denver, with the Rocky Mountains rising up nearby to the west.
+She was born in Schwäbisch Hall, Germany, in 1949, and moved to Colorado at the age of 12.

 She has degrees in history and photography.
 She worked as a newspaper photographer in a small western Colorado town before opening a commercial studio in Denver in 1985, specializing in people/portraiture for national magazines and corporate publications.

 Levy’s present focus is using her photographs in composited images that reflect her personal vision and concerns.

-By layering and compositing multiple photographs I am able to delve further into the realm of imagination than ever before.
+By layering and compositing multiple photographs I am able to delve into the realm of imagination.
 I am excited to be working in a very contemporary way, using my camera as the starting point in the construction of visual stories.

 My photomontages are made up of photographs taken on travels near and far, along with scans and studio setups of objects I've found.
 I look for colloquial objects that have a sense of history about them, to photograph on the spot or take back to the studio.
+Research can lead me to vintage illustrations that contribute to the resulting narrative.

-Once in the studio I do setups and scans using objects I’ve collected.
-Sometimes I search for vintage illustrations to incorporate as well.
-While I often have a general direction or theme in mind - especially when working on a series - it’s the surprises and serendipities along the way that are the most rewarding part of the process.
+While I sometimes have a general direction or theme in mind when starting a piece - especially when working on a series - it’s the surprises and serendipities along the way that are the most rewarding part of the process.
 I often work in small suites of two, three, or more.

 The circle of making work is not complete until it is viewed on the wall.
 I enjoy doing all my own archival printing, although very large sizes are done by a fine art printer I’ve worked closely with for years.